German strong as Yankees defeat Mariners

 German struck out Nelson Cruz and Kyle Seager to end the first and Ryon Healy to begin the next inning.
 By then, the score was tied at 1 on Stanton’s first-pitch home run.

 Stanton, who went 4-for-5 Monday in the Yankees’ previous game in Washington, hadn’t hit well at home (.212).
 But he continued his fine work against lefthanders.
-Including the home run to Monument Park in centerfield, Stanton was 25-for-70 (.357), with nine of his 17 home runs against lefties.
+Including the blast to Monument Park in centerfield, Stanton was 25-for-70 (.357), with nine of his 17 home runs against lefties.

 German set down the Mariners 1-2-3 in the second . . . and the third . . . and the fourth . . . and the fifth . . . all the way through the sixth, by which time the Yankees had taken a 5-1 lead.

 It came in a four-batter span of the fifth inning.
 Greg Bird led off with a walk before Andujar hit a breaking ball off his shoetops into the leftfield bleachers for his ninth home run and a 3-1 lead.
-Clint Frazier followed with a single before Hicks sent a high shot into the visiting bullpen in left-center to make it 5-1.
-It was Hicks’ 10th home run.
+Clint Frazier singled before Hicks sent a high shot into the visiting bullpen in left-center to make it 5-1.
+It was his 10th homer.

-German struck out Hanigan to open the seventh before Cruz socked a first-pitch homer to left for the Mariners’ second hit and run.

 Comments